India's newest banks plot divergent growth strategies

 “Why go after the same person and ask him to get another account?
 Why not just go after those who do not have any bank accounts,” Managing Director Chandra Shekhar Ghosh told Reuters.

-Applicants that did not win licences included billionaire Anil Ambani’s Reliance Capital ; the financial arm of Larsen & Toubro, India’s biggest engineering group; and Shriram Capital, the holding company for Shriram Transport Finance Company.
+Applicants that did not win licenses included billionaire Anil Ambani’s Reliance Capital (RLCP.NS); the financial arm of Larsen & Toubro (LART.NS), India’s biggest engineering group; and Shriram Capital, the holding company for Shriram Transport Finance Company (SRTR.NS).

-The last new bank to start in India was Yes Bank, in 2004.
-The Reserve Bank of India said further licences could be awarded in future.
+The last new bank to start in India was Yes Bank (YESB.NS), in 2004.
+The Reserve Bank of India said further licenses could be awarded in future.